-In the Minor 'Digital Production and New Materials' you will explore the possibilities of rethinking and altering the characteristics and performance of existing materials, and will investigate innovative means of production to design and make entirely new material compositions.
+In the Minor 'Digital Production and New Materials' you will explore the possibilities of rethinking and altering the characteristics and performance of existing materials and/or their applications, and you will investigate innovative means of production to design and make entirely new material compositions and/or applications.
 In this research, you will learn and explore how these new materials can encourage more sustainable design & production solutions, leading to new business models for a circular economy, and/or other ways of addressing contemporary societal challenges.

 The Minor is organized in 4 parallel lines of research (which are all integrated within the development of a final material/product prototype):

 Through a series of expert lectures and practical assignments, you will learn how to test, describe and determine the physical characteristics and properties of materials, with their weaknesses and strengths.
 In this process you will also undertake literature research within the field of New Materials.

 Finally, you will also learn how to perform a SWOT Analysis to assess if the characteristics of your new material can provide an advantage for a specific market or field of application.

 By directly engaging with computational design processes and using the digital production equipment present at school (Laser cutters, CNC Mills, 3D Printers and Industrial robotic arm with various end-effectors) you will learn how to alter the characteristics and performance of materials.
 These alterations may constitute a critical step in the process of making a new material, or be fundamental for adjusting its properties once it has been made.
 Advanced digital production processes will also be investigated to create entirely new material compositions, which characteristics can be controlled and customized with specific technology (i.e. custom end-effectors for the robot) and data.